Sunday School Review: Basic Church History: Nicaea through the Middle Ages, Part 4

 Nestorius and Nestorianism

-In the years following Constantinople, another Christological debate erupted, this time over how to understand the relationship between Christ's divine and human natures.
+However, in the years following Constantinople, another Christological debate erupted, this time over how to understand the relationship between Christ's divine and human natures.
 The key figure in this controversy was Nestorius, the bishop of Constantinople.

 Like Apollinarius, Nestorius' motivations seemed noble.
 He sought to safeguard the distinction between Christ's two natures.
 His intentions were orthodox, but his theology became problematic because he tended to separate Christ's humanity and divinity too much, as though they were two distinct persons loosely connected in one body.
 Nestorius's critics accused him of teaching that Christ was, in effect, two persons—one human, one divine—united in a single body.
 This view, later termed Nestorianism, undermined the unity of Christ's person and risked compromising the truth (and admitted mystery) of the Incarnation.